-• The production concept assumes that consumers are mostly interested in product availability at low prices; its implicit marketing objectives are cheap, efficient product and intensive distribution.

-• It makes sense when consumer are more interested in buying what's available rather than wait for what they really want.
+- The production concept assumes that consumers are mostly interested in product availability at low prices; its implicit marketing objectives are cheap, efficient product and intensive distribution. - It makes sense when consumer are more interested in buying what's available rather than wait for what they really want. - The main objective is to expand the market.